 Heat Stroke in Dogs Can Occur Quickly

 Your dog has many natural ways to avoid overheating, including panting, drinking water, seeking shade and even standing or rolling in a pool of water.
 However, if you don't pay attention to keeping your dog cool, your dog’s innate mechanisms to cope with heat can be undermined when your friend is exercised or confined on a hot day.
 Heat stroke can occur within minutes in certain conditions.
 Heat stress is more prevalent in brachycephalic breeds (or dogs with short noses), dogs that have recently been ill, dogs with underlying health problems or dogs taking certain medications.
-Obesity is a predisposing factor for heat stroke.
+Obesity is also a predisposing factor for heat stroke.

 Keep Your Dog Cool During Exercise

 Plan workouts with your dog in the early morning hours or in the late afternoon when temperatures cool down.
 Bring along plenty of cold water and a collapsible water bowl suited for serving your dog.
-Although your dog’s footpads are thick and durable, they can become burned and sensitive after being exposed to hot surfaces for a long period of time.
-Dogs with white fur are prone to sunburn and skin cancers.
-Monitor your dog for signs of heat stress, which can lead to heat stroke.

 - Continuous panting